-All first-year residents spend two months assigned exclusively to the Department of Emergency Medicine at The Mount Sinai Hospital.
+All first-year residents spend four weeks assigned exclusively to the Department of Emergency Medicine at The Mount Sinai Hospital.
 During this rotation, residents take eight- and twelve-hour shifts in the Emergency Department, gaining experience in the management of a broad range of medical and surgical problems.

 Ambulatory Obstetrics and Gynecology

 The general obstetrics and gynecology clinics at The Mount Sinai Hospital are unified and fully-integrated continuity clinics.
 Based on a large "group practice" model, the ambulatory clinics take place in a spacious facility within the Hospital.
 All residents, beginning in their first year, are assigned a weekly panel of patients; assignments are made based on a resident's level of experience.
-Patients registered in the clinic for gynecologic care continue to see the same resident for prenatal and postpartum care if they become pregnant, and patients registered for obstetrical care continue to see the same resident for postpartum and gynecologic care.
+Patients registered in this clinic see the same resident for prenatal, postpartum and gynecologic care as needed.

 A number of special and subspecialty clinics are held in addition to the continuity clinics.
-These include colposcopy, oncology, reproductive endocrinology, high-risk obstetrics, gestational diabetes, family planning and urogynecology clinics.
+These include colposcopy, oncology, reproductive endocrinology, high-risk obstetrics, family planning and urogynecology clinics.